shaffanaaa/f1-dashboard/README.md

 Future Features:

-Prediction model to predict race wins and optimal pit windows Driver point progression through different seasons Detailed technical statistical analysis
+- Prediction model to predict race wins and optimal pit windows
+- Driver point progression through different seasons
+- Detailed technical statistical analysis
+- Consice web pages with multiple webpages

 Note: Some of the data does take a while to load as Im still figuring out how to streamline that process

 Forza Ferrari!